cladellas/bashbullet/README.md

 Bashbullet
 ===================================
  A pushbullet systray notification daemon for linux.
-A simple client to receive and to send pushes.
+A simple client to receive push/mirror message and to send pushes.

  Bashbullet is a pushbullet daemon designed to be highly customizable and scriptable.
  Virtually everyone with a basic understanding of bash can easily hack the source.